-Born from visions of cinematic landscapes, enchanted forests and streams of sunlight, this neoclassical tone poem for string orchestra ushers performers and listeners through a journey of mystical beauty and dark shadows.
+Born from visions of enchanted forests and streams of sunlight, this neoclassical-style string orchestra piece ushers us through a journey of mystical beauty and dark shadows.

 By joining this community of performers, you will have exclusive performance rights to perform this concert work in your city (and surrounding area) through 2024.